-A dog develops a chicken allergy when their immune system becomes overly sensitive to the ingredient.
-The dog’s body begins to identify chicken as dangerous, and an allergic response is triggered every time your dog consumes it.
+A dog develops a chicken allergy when its immune system becomes overly sensitive to the ingredient.
+The dog’s body begins to identify chicken as dangerous, and allergic response is triggered every time your dog consumes it.

 Once your dog’s sensitivity to chicken develops, the problem can worsen.
-As your dog continues to eat the irritating food, their immune system responds more vigorously over time, inducing those agonizing allergy symptoms.
+As your dog continues to eat the irritating food, its immune system responds more vigorously over time, inducing agonizing allergy symptoms.

 Chicken Allergy Symptoms

 Any food allergy can cause extremely uncomfortable symptoms for your dog, including:

 Itching and scratching, especially around the rear end, feet, face, and ears

 Skin injuries, infections, or hair loss as a result of scratching

 If you see any of these symptoms, it’s time for a trip to the veterinarian.

 If you think that your dog may be suffering from a chicken allergy, contact your veterinarian.
 They will help you to come up with a plan for determining if chicken is the cause of your dog’s allergies.

 In most cases, your dog will be placed on a special prescription diet that does not contain chicken.
 Once your dog has been eating that food for a period of time and its allergy symptoms have subsided, you will reintroduce chicken to its diet.
 If your dog has an allergic reaction, then you know that chicken is the culprit.